How to Improve Indoor Air Quality

 What is considered poor indoor air quality?

-The AQI, or air quality index, measures the air quality based on tropospheric ozone concentrations, particle pollution, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+The AQI, or air quality index, measures air quality based on tropospheric ozone concentrations, particle pollution, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 An AQI of less than 50 is considered healthy.
 An AQI of 50-100 is moderate for some sensitive groups, while a score of 100-150 can cause health effects for sensitive groups.
 Anything above 150 is considered unhealthy for the general public, with numbers greater than 200 deemed hazardous.
 As for other levels of common air pollutants, the EPA’s cutoff for radon is four picocuries per liter.
 PM 2.5 falls within the unhealthy range when concentrations rise above 35.4 μg/m3.
 Carbon monoxide levels above 50 parts per million are unsafe.

 How can I monitor indoor air quality?